xdsswar/NiceTRayIcon/README.md

 # NiceTRayIcon
-A JavaFX TrayIcon that with the AWT SystemTray but uses the JavaFx ContextMenu and MenuItem, so you can use CSS to styles.
+A JavaFX TrayIcon with the AWT SystemTray but uses the JavaFx ContextMenu and MenuItems, so you can use CSS styles.

 #Usage
 ```java